aimms/how-to/Articles/383/383-contract-allocation.rst

 WebUI Features
 --------------

 On input page, if you click around the graphs, a highlighted cell will appear identifying the last clicked element.
-The results are displayed in a combination chart (stacked bar chart).
+The results are displayed in a combination chart widget.

 The following WebUI features are used: